 - • 6 cups water

-- • 2 tablespoons Jamaican Keith complete seasoning’s
+- • 2 tablespoons Jamaican Keith all purpose seasoning’s

 - • 2 teaspoons garlic powder